matt-drayton/easy-ride/README.md

 In order to build the services, use the `docker-compose build` command in the root `easy-ride` directory.

 Then, to run the services, use the `docker-compose up` command in the root `easy-ride` directory.

+Note that the `Directions` service requires a Google Maps API key to be set as an environment variable.
+The easiest way to do this is to add a file `.env` within the `Directions` directory.
+Within `.env`, set the API key in the format `MAPS_API_KEY=cAbfJkBfABfNAXfaqQvPugjljVV-AquTzpzT1k0`.
+This is just an example key, you will need to set your own.